 How Much Exercise Is Enough?

 You don’t need to an elite athlete to lower your breast cancer risk.
-As little as 30 minutes of moderate physical activity per day has been said to significantly reduce your susceptibility according to one recent study.
+As little as 30 minutes of moderate physical activity per day has been said to significantly reduce your The state or fact of being likely or liable to be influenced or harmed by a particular thing. according to one recent study.
 For those requiring more precise guidance, the ACS have published some very clear and helpful guidelines in relation to exercises for breast cancer prevention:

 - To effectively lower breast cancer risk using exercise, adults should aim for a minimum 150 minutes of moderate-intensity or 75 minutes vigorous-intensity activity spaced out across the week.